triplea-maps/arena_of_death/README.md

 # arena_of_death
-TripleA Arena of Death - gladiator style skirmish
+TripleA Arena of Death - gladiator style skirmish in an Arena